Key takeaways

 Then, you can either click the “Find Medicine” button to search for Contrave by name, or you can click a link to a PDF of the plan’s formulary and scroll down to find Contrave.
 Either way, the formulary should also tell you whether the plan has any prior authorization requirements or quantity limits.

-If you have an account on the Aetna website, you can also log in and find details about your plan there.
-Or, if you’d rather speak with a person, you can call the number listed on your ID card to get in touch with member support.
+If you have an account on the Aetna website, you can also log in to find details about your plan.
+Or, if you’d rather speak with a person, you can call the number on your ID card to reach member support.

 How to save on Contrave

-The prices for Contrave might look intimidating if you’re paying entirely out of pocket, but there are still ways to save—even if your plan doesn’t offer coverage.
-For example, you can get free coupons from Singlecare, which can drop the cost from $842 to as low as $613.
+The prices for Contrave might look intimidating if you’re paying entirely out of pocket, but there are still ways to save, even if your plan doesn’t offer coverage.
+For example, you can get free coupons from SingleCare, which can drop the cost from $839 to as low as $613 at participating pharmacies.
 Signing up is free, and over 35,000 partner pharmacies nationwide accept the coupons.
 Just present your SingleCare card at a participating local pharmacy and you’ll reap the discount.

 - How long do people stick to a diet resolution?
 A digital epidemiological estimation of weight loss diet persistence, Public Health Nutrition (2020)